-ADSL service now serves a broad global footprint; service based upon ADSL is now offered in over 80 countries throughout the world.
-It is expected that ADSL service offerings will increasingly use ADSL2+ technology because it enables higher data rates and improved functionality.
+ADSL service now serves a broad global footprint, and it is expected that ADSL service offerings will increasingly use ADSL2+ technology because it enables higher data rates and improved functionality.

-VDSL service has been deployed in Japan and VDSL2 service deployments are underway in several other countries, including Belgium, Switzerland and Germany.
-Deutsche Telekom commenced a 50 Mbps VDSL2-based service to a large number of cities in 2006, the largest VDSL2 deployment in the world-to-date.
-Japan, Korea and the United States are expected to roll-out VDSL2 networks during 2007.
+VDSL service has been deployed in Japan, Belgium, Switzerland and Germany.
+In 2006, Deutsche Telekom commenced a 50 Mbps VDSL2-based service, the largest VDSL2 deployment in the world-to-date.
+Korea and the United States are expected to roll-out VDSL2 networks during 2008.